Walking the Kerry Way

 - Discover the mysterious beauty of the Black Water Valley, one of the more secluded areas in County Kerry

-Walking Wild Atlantic Coast
+Walking the Wild Atlantic Coast

 Your walking holiday crosses mountain passes and follows mountain trails.
 From here, you have a superb vantage point over the surrounding land, seas and islands out to the Atlantic Ocean.
-The path leads through some of Ireland's finest Oak Woods, often considered as being the nearest relation in Ireland or Britain to a temperate evergreen rainforest.
+The path leads through some of Ireland's finest Oak Woods, often considered as being the nearest relation in Ireland or Britain to a temperate rainforest.

 This is a coastline full of confined inlets and bays, with beautiful sandy beaches and rugged cliffs.
-Hospitality and warmth are second nature to the towns and villages of South Kerry, which have developed here throughout the ages (Glenbeigh - Cahirciveen - Waterville - Caherdaniel, Derrynane and Killarney).
+Hospitality and warmth are second nature to the towns and villages of South Kerry, which have developed here throughout the ages (Glenbeigh, Cahirciveen, Waterville, Caherdaniel, Derrynane and Killarney).
 Rich archaeological remains give a compelling account of the bygone kingdom of Kerry and your walk brings you through to castles and iron age forts, as well as an ever-changing display of flora and fauna.

-Your walking holiday cost includes outstanding B&Bs, with fabulous dinners on some nights and your lunches taken care of.
+Your walking holiday includes outstanding B&Bs, with fabulous dinners on some nights and your lunches taken care of.
 Your luggage is forwarded each day, and you'll have a walk pack on hand containing maps, route notes and local information.
-Collection and return to Kilarney rail or bus station is provided after your holiday.
+Collection and return to Killarney rail or bus station is provided after your holiday.

 Path Walkthrough